klmitch/turnstile/README.rst

 a "ping" command containing additional data such as a timestamp will be "pong::<timestamp>".)

+Note that, at present, no tool exists for sending pings or receiving pongs.

 The Reload Command
 ------------------

 The "reload" command is the real reason for the existence of the control daemon.
-This command causes the current set of limits to be loaded from the database and installed in the middleware.
-(This operation is done in a thread-safe manner.)
+This command causes the current set of limits to be reloaded from the database and presented to the middleware for enforcement.

 The simplest form of the reload command is simply, "reload".
 If the ``control.reload_spread`` configuration option was set, the reload